• Skip to primary navigation

 How Do You Eat Scotch Pancakes?

-For a French touch we like spreading on some sweetened chestnut and vanilla spread too - and a clementine or two, just to add some fruit for the day.
+For a French touch we like spreading on some sweetened chestnut and vanilla spread too (crème de marrons) - particularly delicious with clementine oranges.
 Also enjoy with the following jams and curd:

 How to Make Scotch Pancakes (Drop Scones)

-This recipe is so easy and quick; the batter doesn't need to rest - just like these regular French pancakes or crêpes.
-For the savoury version of thin French pancakes, see my easy recipe for buckwheat pancakes (galettes de sarrasin).
+This recipe is so easy and quick to make.
+The batter doesn't need to rest - just like these regular French pancakes or crêpes.

 Made with just simple, basic ingredients of flour, sugar, an egg, milk and a pinch of salt, it's up to you to add the optional orange and chestnut flour.
 They don't contain any alcohol.